Henry Thrun: Professional

 On February 15, 2023, Thrun, notified the Anaheim Ducks that he intended to test free agency rather than sign with them when his rights expired in August 2023.
 Thrun's rights were subsequently traded to the San Jose Sharks on February 28.
 At the conclusion of his junior season with the Crimson, Thrun was signed by the Sharks to a two-year, entry-level contract on March 25, 2023, and joined the team immediately.
 Thrun played his first NHL game on March 23, 2023, against the Vegas Golden Knights, where he recorded two assists in the Sharks' 4–3 overtime victory.

 Thrun scored his first career goal on January 9, 2024, the lone Sharks goal in a 7–1 loss to the Toronto Maple Leafs.
 On April 14, 2024, Thrun was voted 2023–24 Sharks Rookie of the Year by the Bay Area media.
 On July 24, 2024, he signed a two-year contract extension with the Sharks.
 During the 2024–25 season, he recorded two goals and ten assists in 60 games.

 On July 10, 2025, Thrun was traded to the Toronto Maple Leafs in exchange for Ryan Reaves.

+As a free agent after a lone season within the Maple Leafs organization, Thrun was signed to a one-year, two-way contract with the Winnipeg Jets for the season on July 4, 2026.